tphang/capybara-accessible/README.md

 ## Automated accessibility testing in RSpec and Rails

-capybara-accessible introduces accessibility tests into your [integration specs](https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec), helping you to capture existing failures and to prevent future regressions.
+capybara-accessible introduces accessibility tests into your [Rspec integration tests](https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec), helping you to capture existing failures and to prevent future regressions.

-It works by defining a custom webdriver that runs [Google's Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools) audits during a test run.
+It works by defining a custom webdriver that runs [Google's Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools) audits during each test run.
 Since the audits are invoked automatically on page load, you do not need to make explicit assertions on accessibility.
 Instead, the test will simply fail with a message indicating the failures, like so:

 ![Error output from an Rspec failure](http://i.imgur.com/8RWEzzg.png)